 Continue reading Show less

-Branches of Power, a free online game at iCivics or Filament Games, teaches kids about government as students shepherd issues through the executive, legislative, and judicial branches.
+Branches of Power, a free online game by iCivics, teaches kids about government as students shepherd issues through the executive, legislative, and judicial branches.
 Kids select avatars to represent leaders in each branch.
 These avatars travel a metaphorical political landscape as they try to develop issues from empty lots into golden towers that represent popular and constitutional laws.

 Kids score points for successfully passing, signing, and reviewing laws.
 They win by developing each issue from an empty lot into a viable tower/law.
 The executive avatar can enter the tower to sign or veto the bill, and the judicial avatar can take a passed law from the tower to the Supreme Court for judicial review.

 Full Disclosure: iCivics and Common Sense Education share a funder; however, that relationship does not impact Common Sense Education's editorial independence and this learning rating.

 While exaggerated, the game shows how different actions can positively or negatively impact whether laws are passed.
 For instance, whether kids agree directly impacts the amount and type of support their issues receive.
 In the lawmaking "deliberation" portion, the provisions kids include in each law determine whether it will pass.